 Dunes and Sea Experience 2017.

 Bizarre mountain landscapes, beaches and endless deserts make a tour through the Sultanate of Oman an experience unlike any other.
 And promises a motoring adventure to remember.
 Oman is a feast for the senses, its natural beauty a balm for the soul, its roads and tracks a challenge for both driver and vehicle.
 Participants of the six-day or eight-day tour will discover all this and more on their journey through the Sultanate in November and December 2017.
-Participants can expect to feel safe and secure and will be given a very warm welcome.

 The start and end point of this fly-and-drive tour, where the G-Class is provided, is Muscat.
 Although some 1.5 million people live in Oman’s capital, it does not have the feel of a metropolis.
 This is partly due to the height restrictions on buildings, which are not allowed to have more than twelve storeys, but also simply because the pace of life just seems to be slower in Oman, which has none of the hustle and bustle typical of big cities.
 It is quite unlike Dubai and Abu Dhabi in that respect.